SoftEngResearch/emop/roadmap.md

 ## Stage 2

-- [ ] Get JavaMOP agent to print mapping from affected types to specs
+- [x] Get JavaMOP agent to print mapping from affected types to specs
+- [ ] We want a mapping from **affected specs** to **affected classes**
+- [ ] First step is to parse the string to mapping, and then use API to replace it

 ## Side Tasks

-- [ ] Set up continuous integration, eventually using it in upstream
+- [x] Set up continuous integration, eventually using it in upstream
 - [ ] Finish writing integration test
 - [x] Add checkstyle (use STARTS config)
+- [ ] Figure out how to get verbose log with Surefire > 2.16

+### Impacted Classes file in `.starts/`

+- [ ] Replace . with /
+- [ ] Remove $num
+- [ ] Append .java suffix
+- [ ] ajc append classpath  for both two & all

+### Notes

+Instrument specs in all classes to specs in a subset (affected) for both two and all What is Java Agent?
+It's something attached to the JVM Start with bash script, then convert to Java

+## TODO

+- [ ] Read AspectJ compile-time weaving
+- [ ] Given a bunch of .aj files, try weave it with two & all
+- [ ] Change commons-fileupload
+- [ ] See affected classes
+- [ ] Run ajc with two & all for affected files